Transferable SCF-Acceleration through Solver-Aligned Initialization Learning

 In recent years, ML initialization methods have been proposed to accelerate SCF calculations \citep{kokerHigherorderEquivariantNeural2024, yuQH9QuantumHamiltonian2024, febrerGraph2MatUniversalGraph2025}.
 These methods produce initial guesses conditioned on the molecular point cloud and typically fall into one of three categories.
 We jointly refer to Hamiltonian and density matrix prediction as \textbf{matrix-based methods}, as both parameterize quadratic basis-set expansions with coefficient matrices $\mathbf{X} \in \mathbb{R}^{B \times B}$.
-The third category, the \textbf{coefficient-based} ansatz, predicts the coefficients $\mathbf{c}\in \mathbb{R}^{B_\textrm{aux}}$ of a linear auxiliary basis-set expansion. \citet{liuUniversallyTransferableAcceleration2025} have shown that matrix-based approaches \emph{decelerate} SCF calculations when \textbf{extrapolating to larger molecules}, a ground-breaking observation given that prior work on matrix-based methods suggested robust out-of-distribution (OOD) performance based on, in hindsight, insufficient extrapolation benchmarks.
-Hence, they proposed to adopt coefficient-based approaches \citep{songNeuralSCFNeuralNetwork2024}, which are limited to Generalized Gradient Approximation (GGA)-type functionals.
-Unfortunately, the GGA level of theory is insufficient for many practical applications, particularly in organic chemistry, which is dominated by range-separated hybrid functionals~\citep{isertQMugsQuantumMechanical2021, eastmanSPICEDatasetDruglike2023, madushankaQM40RealisticQuantum2024, levineOpenMolecules20252025}.
+The third category, the \textbf{coefficient-based} ansatz, predicts the coefficients $\mathbf{c}\in \mathbb{R}^{B_\textrm{aux}}$ of a linear auxiliary basis-set expansion. \citet{liuUniversallyTransferableAcceleration2025} have shown that matrix-based approaches \emph{decelerate} SCF calculations when \textbf{extrapolating to larger molecules}, a groundbreaking observation given that prior work on matrix-based methods suggested robust out-of-distribution (OOD) performance based on, in hindsight, insufficient extrapolation benchmarks.
+They therefore proposed adopting coefficient-based approaches \citep{songNeuralSCFNeuralNetwork2024}, which are, by default, limited to local (GGA-type) functionals.
+Unfortunately, this level of theory is insufficient for many practical applications, particularly in organic chemistry, which is dominated by non-local (range-separated hybrid) functionals~\citep{isertQMugsQuantumMechanical2021, eastmanSPICEDatasetDruglike2023, madushankaQM40RealisticQuantum2024, levineOpenMolecules20252025}.